It’s a common question. “I have ___ days in Thailand. Which should I visit: Ayutthaya or Sukhothai?”

 Sukhothai was the first capital of Thailand, the city being founded in 1238.

 I’ll start with the major disadvantage of Sukhothai: it’s about 6 hours south of Chiang Mai and about 7 hours north of Bangkok.
-This strikes Sukhothai off many traveller’s “must see” list.
+Sukhothai is harder to get to and this strikes it off many traveller’s “must see” list.
 And that’s a shame.

 Other than that, Sukhothai has some advantages: